 Just imagine having to sleep every night with your head on a pillow scented with your least favorite scent, and you’ll understand the importance of letting your dog have a say in the scents and ingredients you choose.

-If you’ve ever wondered how to get rid of fleas on dog bedding in your home, in your garden, and even from your beloved dog, the above home remedies have got you covered.
-Not only can these natural flea remedies be just as effective as commercial alternatives, but you will also be doing yourself, your dog, and the environment a big favor by avoiding commercial products and choosing all-natural ingredients instead.
+If you’ve ever wondered how to get rid of fleas on dog bedding in your home, in your garden, and even from your beloved dog, we hope these flea home remedies have got you covered.

 Interested in reading more?

 Content on this page should not be used in place of veterinary advice.
 Speak with your veterinarian to determine what is right for your particular pet before application.